ENCCS/veloxchem-workshop/content/x-ray-cpp.rst

 .. keypoints::

    - Run a CPP calculation.
-   - Plot and analyze the absorption spectrum.
+   - Plot the absorption spectrum.
    - Perform scalability test of the CPP calculation.

 Introduction